 If you buy products through the links on this page, we may earn a commission.
 Learn more.

 Delta 8 is legal in Ohio.
-Although the state’s medical marijuana program added special regulations for delta 8, they don’t affect unregulated hemp products.
+Although the state’s medical marijuana program redefined THC to include delta-8, this rule doesn’t affect unregulated hemp products.

 Here’s a closer look at delta 8 legality in the Buckeye State.